jayhawker6/AP/ELC2/txt/README.md

 ## Before Running

-This code contains libraries/packages not installed by pip by default.
-To allow the import statement to work, do the following:
+This USED TO contain libraries/packages not installed by pip by default.
+If these are present, then to allow the import statement to work, do the following:

 ``` python
 pip install -r requirements.txt